Picking a setting

 I decided to give the game a “modernized low fidelity” look by using PBR texture sets but with nearest neighbor filtering.
 I also used a much smaller texel density, resulting in more obvious pixelation.
 At this point I was modeling the world in “chunks”, each with their own 4k PBR texture set.

-The PBR effective really comes through on shiny surfaces.
+The PBR effect really comes through on shiny surfaces.

-The PBR effective really comes through on shiny surfaces.
+The PBR effect really comes through on shiny surfaces.

 To further enhance the look, I decided that I would not use repeating textures for the walls, floors, etc… Instead I would allow myself to mask and texture each chunk individually as its own Substance Painter project.
 This made it possible to add unique details to each chunk without decals, all within the a single texture set.